G-Core/product-documentation/documentation/dns/dns-records/import-and-export-records.md

 ## Import

-After clicking **Import records**, the new pop-up appear.
+After clicking **Import records**, a new pop-up will appear.
 Specify the content of the BIND zone file for your domain or click **Upload zone file** to import records from the file with the .zone extension.
-Then click **Import**.
+Then, click **Import**.

 <img src="https://assets.gcore.pro/docs/dns/dns-records/import-and-export-records/import-export-20.png" alt="Import records" width="80%">